CoNSoLe: Convex Neural Symbolic Learning: Theoretical Analysis

-The proof can be seen in Appendix \ref{proof:search_global_optimal}.
+{For the optimal search structure of \textsc{LoCaL}, i.e., $f^*(\cdot;W)$, the optimal weight set $W^{*}$ is also trained via gradient method like Adam \citep{kingma2014adam}.} The proof can be seen in Appendix \ref{proof:search_global_optimal}.
 Theorem \ref{theo:search_global_optimal} requires that \textsc{LoCaL} can learn the global optimal weights.
 The requirement is generally hard to achieve due to the non-linearity and non-convexity of \textsc{LoCaL}.
 However, we show that with mild assumptions, there are local regions in the \textsc{LoCaL} loss surface with strict convexity.
 Then, if we have proper initializations, the gradient-based weight updating can find the global optimum.
 Specifically, we have the following theorem.

 \begin{theorem} Assume the following conditions hold: $(1)$ the equation $g(\boldsymbol{x})$ is $C^2$ smooth and has bounded second derivatives with respect to weights, $(2)$ $\exists \boldsymbol{x}\in\mathcal{X}$, $g(\boldsymbol{x})$ has non-zero gradients with respect to weights, $(3)$ the structure of \textsc{LoCaL} is correctly searched to exactly represent symbols and symbol connections in $g(\boldsymbol{x})$, and $(4)$ the training dataset of \textsc{LoCaL} is noiseless.
 Then, for the MSE loss surface of \textsc{LoCaL}, each global optimal point has a strictly convex local region. \end{theorem}